Thursday night, I sat watching the Windows 10 event, and I have to say, they blew everyone away…

 It’s a 4.5k screen and looks incredibly beautiful and detailed, and you even have the option of changing colour profile so you can get the most accurate range of colours.
 I would never need a computer like this, but damn would I want one anyway which goes to show how sought after this device is going to be.

-The surface book has had a huge overhaul with a better dedicated GPU with 2GB of dedicated GPU RAM.
-This is meant for gamers, but they didn't quite go into detail on how well it will perform for most modern gamers.
-This is something I kinda wish they went into more detail about.
+The surface book has a huge overhaul with a better-dedicated GPU with 2GB of dedicated GPU RAM which is built for gamers.
+However, they didn’t quite go into detail on how well it will perform for most modern gamers.
+This is something I kind of wish they went into more detail about.

 VR AND AR Devices

-Last year we saw the Hololens, a great augmented reality device which really pulled all the punches, having virtual objects scattered across your room look really fun.
+Last year we saw the Hololens, a great augmented reality device which really pulled all the punches.
+Virtual objects scattered across your room look really fun.
 This year, they showed it in even more detail alongside the new Paint3D (more on this soon).

 Windows 10 Creative Update

-There are new broadcasting options using Microsoft's newly purchased Beam which will be competing against Twitch.
-Beam offers zero latency streaming between the broadcaster and the viewers which seems like a great win.
+New broadcasting options are using Microsoft’s newly purchased Beam, which will be competing against Twitch.
+Beam offers zero-latency streaming between the broadcaster and the viewers, which seems like a great win.
 I have noticed that Twitch can have a good couple of seconds latency between the broadcast and users.

-There are even rumours that the Paint3D app will be UWP and will somehow work with Windows mobile devices, but we will have to wait and see how this actually works.
+There are even rumours that the Paint3D app will be UWP.
+Which means it will work with Windows mobile, but we will have to wait and see how this actually works.